ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 # Software and HOW-TO
-This repository contains all the files need for generating the training data, training the model and use the model to drive in the video game.
+This repository contains all the files need for generating the training data, training the model and use the model to drive in the video game (Real Time Inference).
 The software has been written in Python 3.
-Model can be trained in any OS.
-Data generation and inference only works in Windows 10/11 which are the only SO supported by most video games.
+You can train a model in any OS.
+Data generation and inference only works in Windows 10/11 which are the only OS supported by most video games.

 ## Requirements
 ```